Saint Iker leads Spanish keeping to new heights

 "He is an exemplary figure, he is the captain and the player who has made most international appearances.

-"He was lucky to arrive at the first team with Real and then with the national team at a very young age and has had the quality to retain his place, which was very difficult," added Canizares, who was capped 45 times and helped Valencia to a La Liga and UEFA Cup double in 2004.
+"He was lucky to arrive at the first team with Real and then with the national team at a very young age and has had the quality to retain his place, which was very difficult," added Canizares, who won 45 caps and helped Valencia to a La Liga and UEFA Cup double in 2004.

 "He's one of those people who has won the respect of absolutely everyone."